 Chart 23.
-Activities Implemented in the Projects from 2016 - 2020: The Average Number of Activities in One Project
+Activities Implemented in the Projects from 2016 - 2020: The Average Number of Activities in One Project Data source: Content analysis of the projects implemented under the Programme Note: Each project may have more than one topic

 The analysis of the project activities by year shows that the number of activities has been increasing over the last four years: in 2018 - 2019, the projects included a total of 42 - 43 different activities, and this figure increased to 59 in 2021.
 Although this is largely due to an increase in the total number of projects carried out, as mentioned above, the average number of activities included in each project has also increased.
 Consequently, the organisation's projects include a growing number of various activities.